Whoever told you that starting and maintaining a successful blog was going to be easy, was lying to you.

 1) You’re not writing for your audience.

-You’ve probably been wondering why you are not getting any blog traffic, and this may be the #1 reason.
+You’ve probably been wondering why you’re not getting any blog traffic, and this may be the #1 reason.

-There is no sugarcoating this:.
-You’re not getting any blog traffic because your blog is merely about yourself, and your life.
+There is no sugarcoating this: You’re not getting any blog traffic because your blog is not providing value or giving any useful information out to your readers.

 You’re not offering any value to your readers, which makes you blur among the millions of other bloggers.